Whistleblowing Portal

 • Report suspicious or manipulative activity, or other issues that may affect the integrity of EMMI’s benchmarks [infringements to the Benchmarks Regulation (Art.
 14.3), a collusion or suspicion of collusion aiming at of manipulating – or attempting to manipulate – a benchmark under Regulation (EU) No 596/2014];

-Should the claim not be directly related to suspicious or manipulative activity, or to other issues that may affect the integrity of a benchmark of The European Money Markets Institute, please use the complaints form to report your concern.
+Should the claim not be a whistleblowing claim but rather a complaint, please use the complaints form to report your concern.

 How do we process your claim?

-• We treat it confidentially and ensure anonymity is granted whenever requested.
+• We treat it confidentially.
 Your claim and any related Information you provide us with at the beginning of, or throughout the process is stored and recorded securely.
 It is only accessible to the appointed Whistleblowing Manager.
-We only share this information with those internal stakeholders required to be involved in the processing and resolution of your claim.
-As we are legally obliged to inform our supervisory authority (European Securities Markets Authority – ESMA) of all whistleblowing claims we receive, disclosure will also be made to them.
+We only share this information with those internal stakeholders required to be involved in the processing and resolution of your claim as well as regulators, as needed.

 • We acknowledge receipt of your claim within 7 working days.